 STEP 4: Click on the SourceDatabase option and select the Database you want to use.
 For now, we are choosing [Adventureworks2014].

 STEP 5: Select the DestinationConnection property and click on to create a New connection.
 If you already designed, select it.

 We already mentioned localhost instance in SourceConnection, and here also we utilize the same instance.
 If you want to create a new one, click on will open SMO Connection Manager Editor to configure the connection.

 STEP 6: Click on the DestinationDatabase option and select the database you want to use.
 For now, we are selecting [Duplicate AdventureWorks2014].

 STEP 7: If you require to copy all the objects (views, function, stored procedures, tables) from the source database, set CopyAllObjects option to True.
 In this example, We are going to send Views only, so we leave it to default False.

 If we set CopyAllObjects option to False, next property ObjectsToCopy will get enabled.

 STEP 8: Click on the ObjectsToCopy property to configure it.
 In this example, Our requirement is transferring the Views.
 So we have to understand options such as CopyAllViews and ViewsList.

 If you require to copy all the User Defined Views from the source database, set CopyAllViews option to True.

 STEP 9: Select the ViewsList option and click on the collections.
 Once you click on the (…) button beside Collections, it will open the Select Views window to select the available User Defined Views from the source connection.

 For this example, we are selecting the First three Views.
 But you can try with different options.

 STEP 10: Click ok to close the Select Views window and then click ok to finish configuring the Transfer SQL Server Objects Task.

 Let us run the package to see whether we successfully transferred the Views from source to destination.

-Let’s open the SQL Server Management Studio and check for the User Defined Views.
+Let’s open the Management Studio and check for the User Defined Views.

-From the above screenshot, you can observe that we successfully transferred the SQL Server User-Defined Views such as vEmployee, vEmployeeDepartment, and vEmployeeDepartmentHistory views.
+From the above screenshot, you can observe that we successfully transferred the User Defined Views such as vEmployee, vEmployeeDepartment, and vEmployeeDepartmentHistory views.